Bharat9848/notes/kafka.md

  "The consumer offset manager associates each key (consumergroup-topic-partition) to the last checkpointed offset and metadata for that partition."

 ### Consumer rebalancing
- - consumer watch zookeeper registry for consumer ownership registry.
+ - For (`<v0.8.2`) consumer watch zookeeper registry for consumer ownership registry.
 It gets notified if any consumer added or removed.
  - group management API
- - group coordinator - Kafka broker that maintains group membership of a group.
+ - group coordinator(>v0.8.2) - Kafka broker that maintains group membership of a group.
  - load balancing done by consumers themselves
  - Embedding protocol in group managment API that does rebalancing or load balancing withing group.
 Rebalancing is stop-the-world rebalancing, which can have serious drawbacks as trigger can be temporary like intermittent interruption or k8 scaling up (new node with security batch applied) etc.